Numbers Gang: 26s

 The 26s' duty is to accumulate wealth for all the numbers.
 The 26s have no private line and a wyfie may not join the gang.
 Although a member of the 26s may take a wyfie for himself, it is strictly against the laws as set out in the book of 26s.
 The 26s run all prisons in the province of KwaZulu-Natal and are mostly active in Durban and uMgungundlovu district of Pietermaritzburg.

-In the number 2s and the number 1s there is a number 1's and number 2's twelve point ring, for number 4's and 5's, but not 6's or 7's, who have an 11 point ring, unless they're number 8's, which make gang decisions according to their jurisdictions.
+In the number 2 and the number 1, there is a number 1's and number 2's twelve point ring, for number 4's and 5's, but not 6's or 7's, who have an 11 point ring, unless they are number 8's, which make gang decisions according to their jurisdictions.
 Each rank has its own assigned office and duties which include training lower rank members in the duties and codes of the gang.